lanting710/Project/@aqua.md

    1650s in geometry, from Modern Latin parameter (1630s), **from Greek para- "beside, subsidiary" (see [para-](https://www.etymonline.com/word/para-?ref=etymonline_crossreference) (1)) + metron "measure" (from PIE root [*me-](https://www.etymonline.com/word/*me-?ref=etymonline_crossreference) (2) "to measure").**

 3. 释义,
-   参数 a set of facts or a fixed limit that establishes or limits how something can or musthappen or be done
+   限定因素 a set of facts or a fixed limit that establishes or limits how something can or musthappen or be done Technical A numerical or other measurable factor forming one of a set that defines a system or sets the conditions of its operation.
+   ‘there are three parameters by which a speaker is able to modify the meaning of the utterance—pitch, volume, and tempo’

 4. 拓展